Image of Hone - Link to Homepage Image of Hone - Link to Homepage

 • Rinse with water if you can.

-• If not, use a fragrance-free baby wipe.
+• If not, use a fragrance-free baby wipe or wet wipe

 • Always make sure you are dry.